RPDevJesco/TextMathLibrary/README.md

 # TextMath Library

 A C# library that converts English text descriptions of mathematical expressions into numerical calculations.
 This library allows users to perform mathematical operations using natural language input.
+A perfect solution for apps that target children who are learning numbers in numerical format from written word and vice-versa.

 ## Features